jamieconnelly/SentiTweet/README.md

-# SentiTweet
+# SentiVis
-Sentiment analysis of twitter data
+Sentiment analysis and visualisation of twitter data